charlijj/ViewPark/README.txt

   Session Management: located in www/include/
   │
   │  - park.php
-  │    allows user to create a new session after clicking on a parking lot and selecting a start and end time.
+  │    allows user to create a new session after clicking on a parking lot, selecting a start and end time, and clicking the park button.
   │
   │  - session.php
-  │    displays users current session, showing current users username, the lot they are parking in, and their start and end times.
+  │    displays users current session, showing current user's username, the lot they are parking in, and their start and end times.
   │
   │
   Availability View Layer and Forecast: located in www/include/ │
   │  - availability.php
-  │    displays all parking lots the user can park in, including the lot name, lot ID, and fullness as a % │
+  │    displays all parking lots the user can park in, including the lot name, lot ID, and fullness as a %.
+The fullness is updated on each interval.
+  |    also contains the script for generating the forecast bar graph.
+  │
   │  - forecast.php
-  │    displays a bar graph representing the parking lot availability forecast for a selected day.
+  │    displays a bar graph representing the parking lot availability forecast as well as an option to select a day.
   │
   │
   Database Files: located in sql/
   │
-  │  - database.py
+  │  - database.py and database.php (database.php is located in www/include/)
+  |    initializes the connection to viewpark database and contains data class definitions for each table entry,
+  |    as well as prepared statements for getting, creating, and updating each table.
   │
   │  - create_tables.sql
+  |    contains all table definitions.
   │
   │  - data.sql
+  |    contains all test data insert statements.
 -------------------------------------------------------------------